 - User data becomes subject to foreign government control (e.g. under the US Patriot Act).
 This is particularly a concern where servers are located outside your province or outside Canada.

 Wires Law provides clients with fixed price quotes to create their website terms and conditions to help manage the relationship between their users and customers.
-To get your free quote, fill out the online form at Create Your Terms & Conditions Online.
+To get your free quote, fill out the online form on our website at https://webterms.ca.